hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

 Although I prefer the second version (for a simple variable assignment), I’d probably not bring it to discuss or ask to change in a code review.

-# Curly Braces or No Curly Braces
+# Curly braces or no curly braces

 ![](https://miro.medium.com/max/700/1*rHOOuQTYZtI66rephlNgZg.png)